NZ falls meters short of Cricket World Cup glory

 LONDON (AP) — Martin Guptill slumped to his knees, tears in his eyes.
-He’d just been sprinting, bat stretched in front of him, and New Zealand’s first Cricket World Cup triumph was in his grasp.
+He’d just been sprinting, bat outstretched, and New Zealand’s first Cricket World Cup triumph was in his grasp.

 But he was run out.
 Three measly meters short.

-Teammates commiserated with Guptill as England spilled contrasting tears of joy on Sunday at Lord’s, celebrating victory in an incredible final on a boundaries countback after the scores were tied in the regulation 50 overs and the deciding Super Over.
+Teammates commiserated with Guptill as England players spilled contrasting tears of joy on Sunday at Lord’s, celebrating victory in an incredible final on a countback after the scores were tied in the regulation 50 overs and the deciding Super Over.

 “We have showed heart and fight to get to this stage, and a tie in the final … it wasn’t meant to be,” captain Kane Williamson said.